03/28/2017 Mind-Body Health

 How to Reconnect to the Earth

-While the research on grounding is relatively new, the practice is timeless.
+While the research on grounding for your health and well-being is relatively new, the practice is timeless.
 Past societies went barefoot or wore leather footwear made from hides that allowed the energy from the Earth to rise up into their bodies.
 They were grounded.

 Here’s the bottom line: You have lost your electrical roots, so to speak.
 You’re disconnected, and this disconnection may be a seriously overlooked cause of human pain and discomfort and the steeply rising incidence of chronic illness worldwide.

-The good news is, you can reconnect.
+The good news is, you have the potential to reconnect.
 Weather and schedule permitting, go barefoot for a half-hour or so outside and see what a difference that makes on your pain or stress level.
 Sit, stand, or walk on soil, grass, sand, or concrete.
 These are all conductive surfaces from which your body can draw the Earth’s energy.
 Wood, asphalt, and vinyl are not conductive.

-Ideally, you want to sustain the Earthing experience and make it a part of your daily routine.
+Ideally, you want to sustain the Earthing experience incorporate this healing energy into your daily routine.

-For many people, however, there isn’t time in their busy days to go out barefoot.
+For many people, however, there isn’t time in their current busy schedule to go out barefoot.
 So, there are also indoor options.
 Invest in grounding products—which can be used while sleeping, relaxing, or working—such as conductive: